sonnypdx/pydas/README.md

 # pydas
-Created this repo as a place for me to learn python by building various data structures.
+Created this repo as a place for me to learn python by building various data structures and algorithms.

-Data Structures I have created so far:
+**Data Structures Completed**
-a) Binary Tree - Mar 20th, 2016
+a) Binary Tree - Mar 21st, 2016